nixonyung/nixonyung.github.io/content/writings/growth/shuhari/_index.en.md

 - Nietzsche's "Three Metamorphoses":

   - "Camel": to bear the weight of the current interpretations on "value"
-  - "Lion": to be rebilious and try to be free
+  - "Lion": to be rebellious and try to be free
   - "Child": to create new "value"

 ### Shu (守)